 Dates and times

-If you want to attend in 2020, you'll have plenty of options to choose from:
+If you wanted to attend in 2020, you’d have plenty of options to choose from:

-Note: due to worldwide events, some previously scheduled dates have been effected and are indicated below:
+Note: due to worldwide events, some previously scheduled dates were effected and are indicated below:

 - Friday, February 7, 2020*